 Published 5th January, 2024.
 Last updated 5th January, 2024.
 Page 13 of 15.
-Sponsored by ApolloPad.comEveryone has a novel in them.
-Finish Yours!

-DHCP.
-DHCP stands for Dynamic Host Configuration Protocol.
+DHCP: DHCP stands for Dynamic Host Configuration Protocol.
 It provides IP addresses to hosts.
 Whenever a host tries to register for an IP address with the DHCP server, DHCP server provides lots of information to the corresponding host.
 DHCP uses port numbers 67 and 68.